-No conservation, remounting, repair or any other treatment to a loan may take place without prior consultation and written permission of the History of Science Museum.
-No item may be removed from a frame without written approval from the History of Science Museum.
-The borrowing institution must be prepared to cover the costs of sending a member of History of Science Museum staff to inspect and conserve objects if this is deemed necessary.
+No conservation, remounting, repair or any other treatment to a loan may take place without prior consultation and written permission of the Museum of the History of Science.
+No item may be removed from a frame without written approval from the Museum of the History of Science.
+The borrowing institution must be prepared to cover the costs of sending a member of Museum of the History of Science staff to inspect and conserve objects if this is deemed necessary.

-Any instance of deterioration or damage to an object on loan must be reported immediately to the Director of the History of Science Museum.
+Any instance of deterioration or damage to an object on loan must be reported immediately to the Director of the Museum of the History of Science.
 The borrower must also notify the insurer or indemnifying authority and the police, as appropriate.
-No treatment whatsoever may be undertaken without prior written approval of the History of Science Museum.
-The History of Science Museum conservator may be sent at the borrower's expense to assess damage or carry out remedial work.
+No treatment whatsoever may be undertaken without prior written approval of the Museum of the History of Science.
+The Museum of the History of Science conservator may be sent at the borrower's expense to assess damage or carry out remedial work.

-No smoking is permitted in any storage, preparation or display area housing loans from the History of Science Museum.
+No smoking, eating or drinking is permitted in any storage, preparation or display area housing loans from the Museum of the History of Science.